Community of Sant'Egidio: Peace work

-Sant'Egidio has been involved in numerous successful peace negotiations as a facilitator or observer: Albania (1987, elections), Mozambique (1989-1992, peace treaty), Algeria (1995, unify political groups), Guatemala (1996, mediate civil war), Kosovo (1996-1998, negotiate with Serbia), Congo (1999, national dialogue), Burundi (1997-2000, peace treaty).
+Sant'Egidio has been involved in numerous successful peace negotiations as a facilitator or observer: Albania (1987, elections), Mozambique (1989–1992, peace treaty), Algeria (1995, unify political groups), Guatemala (1996, mediate civil war), Kosovo (1996–1998, negotiate with Serbia), Congo (1999, national dialogue), Burundi (1997–2000, peace treaty).
 The Community's most significant diplomatic achievement was the mediation of the Peace Agreement for Mozambique on 4 October 1992, which ended a sixteen-year civil war.
 The Washington Post has described Sant'Egidio as "one of the most influential conflict resolution groups in the world," and this is borne out by the accolades it has received from a wide range of leaders.
-In 2002 the Community gathered 450 religious leaders to discuss forming an International Parliament of Religions to mobilize morality.
+In 2002, the Community gathered 450 religious leaders to discuss forming an International Parliament of Religions to mobilise morality.

 In 2014 Sant'Egidio collaborated with the Islamic association Muhammadiyah of Indonesia to bring an end to a 40-year conflict in the Mindanao region of the Philippines.
 Troubled areas where it was involved in 2017 included Central African Republic, Senegal, South Sudan, and Libya.
 In June of that year the UN Department of Political Affairs formally opened a channel of communication with Sant'Egidio, as have individual countries.

 Members of the Community of Sant'Egidio have been organizing annual International Peace Meetings since their first at Assisi in 1986: Lyon (France) 2005, United States in 2006, Barcelona in 2010, Munich in 2011, Sarajevo in 2012, Rome in 2013, Antwerp in 2014, Tirana in 2015, and Assisi again in 2016, on the 30th anniversary of the first meeting.
 In 2017 the meeting took place in Münster and Osnabrück, with the participation of Chancellor Angela Merkel.
 There is a strong element of ecumenism and dialogue at these "annual meetings ... [that] bring together Muslims, Catholics, Jews, Christians of all faiths, humanists, non-believers."

 Sant'Egidio has generated Youth for Peace groups, with some communicating through postings on websites.
 Members of the adult Peace People group support reception centers for foreigners and also reach out to the poor and elderly.